bharathithiruvengadam/math/about.md

  <img src="Backpho.png" alt="Backpho"/>
   I am <b>Bharathi T</b>, where the letter T stands for <b>Thiruvengadam Jagathratchagan</b> (My father's name).
 My mother's name is <b>Sakunthala Elumalai</b>.
 I am from Tamilnadu and belong to a rural area in Melmalaiyanur Taluk, Tamilnadu-604201, India.

-    Currently, I'm pursuing PhD in the Department of Mathematics at Indian Institute of Technology Palakkad, under the supervision of [Dr. Jaikrishnan Janardhanan](https://jaikrishnanj.github.io/).
-My principal area of research is <b> Several Complex Variables </b>.
+    Currently, I'm pursuing PhD in the Department of Mathematics at Indian Institute of Technology Palakkad, under the supervision of [<b>Dr. Jaikrishnan Janardhanan</b>](https://jaikrishnanj.github.io/).
+My principal area of research is <b>Several Complex Variables</b>.

 ### Education